ElementAstro/atom-docs/src/content/docs/en/function/abi.md

 ---
-title: DemangleHelper Class Documentation
+title: DemangleHelper
-description: Detailed documentation for the DemangleHelper class in the atom::meta namespace, including methods for demangling C++ type names, visualizing complex types, and usage examples.
+description: Detailed for the DemangleHelper class in the atom::meta namespace, including methods for demangling C++ type names, visualizing complex types, and usage examples.
 ---

-# DemangleHelper Class Documentation

 ## Overview